perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Modify the following group policies:
 		- <u>Interactive logon: Number of previous logons to cache (in case domain controller is not available)</u>
 			- Set the value to 0 to disable the caching of logons
-		- Network security: LAN Manager authentication level.
-Choose the option Send NTLMv2 response only, refuse LM and NTLM
+		- <u>Network security: LAN Manager authentication level</u>
+			- Choose the option Send NTLMv2 response only, refuse LM and NTLM